softlayer/softlayer-python/docs/cli/vs.rst

 for chaining commands together.

 Now that you have your virtual server, let's get access to it.
-To do that, use the `sl vs detail` command.
+To do that, use the `slcli vs detail` command.
 From the example below, you can see that the username is 'root' and password is 'ABCDEFGH'.

 .. warning::